Jovan11111/Jwitter/docs/SSU/view-posts.md

 ## 1.2.
 Purpose and Audience

 This document is intended for self-reference during the development of the view posts functionality.
-It serves as a guideline for implementation, testing, debugging, and future improvements.
+It serves as a guideline for implementation, testing, and future improvements.

 ## 1.3.
 Open Issues